-As you think about building your dream luxury home, don’t forget to think about a home office space.
-More and more people are working from home, and that trend is probably here to stay.
+As you think about building your dream luxury home, don’t forget to think about including a modern home office space.
+More and more people are working from home either full-time or part-time, and that trend is here to stay.

-When you are designing a home, be sure to include spaces for you, your spouse, and your children to be able to work at home.
+When you are designing a home, be sure to include defined spaces for you, your spouse, and your children to be able to work at home or study from home.
 If you think through your needs thoroughly before you begin the building process, you will thank yourself later.

 Your custom home builder or architect can help you find plans that accommodate your family’s specific needs now and on into the future.

-- A dedicated desk area in a kitchen or great room
+- A desk area in the kitchen or great room

 10 Important factors to consider with home office design